alcbarczak/ASLHandGestureDataset2011/README.md

 • ILL is the illumination conditions.
 ILL can be bot (bottom), top, left, right or diff (diffuse).

 • R is the repetition, usually from 1 to 5.

+The latest version of this dataset is Feb/2012.